y2737924daohegua/corber/pages/frameworks/extending.md

 - run after hooks;

 #### Override framework functions
-Your local framework file can implement and thus override these functions - e.g. to support a custom build process - simply.
+Your local framework file can implement and thus override these functions&mdash;e.g. to support a custom build process&mdash;simply.
 When doing so, you can:

 - Call `this._super()` to run the base function; or
 - Choose to not invoke the base function.